dabeaz/curio/docs/tutorial.rst

 waits for the arrival of a ``SIGHUP`` signal.
 When received, it cancels the server.
-Behinds the scenes, the server has spawned all children into a task group, all active children also get cancelled and print a "server is going down" message back to their clients.
+Behinds the scenes, the server has spawned all children into a task group, all active children also get cancelled and print a "server is going away" message back to their clients.
 Just to be clear, if there were a 1000 connected clients at the time the restart occurs, the server would drop all 1000 clients at once and start fresh with no active connections.

+The use of a ``SignalQueue`` here is useful if you want to respond to a signal more than once.
+Instead of merely setting a flag like an event, each occurrence of a signal is queued.
+Use the ``get()`` method to get the signals as they arrive.

 Intertask Communication
 -----------------------